Old woman smiling while looking at her tablet

 How much is taken out of your Social Security check for Medicare?

-If you are enrolled in Medicare Part B, monthly premiums are automatically deducted from your Social Security check.
-Furthermore, Part D Prescription Drug Coverage Plan premiums may also be taken out.
+If enrolled in Medicare Part B, monthly premiums are automatically deducted from your Social Security check.
+Furthermore, Part D Prescription Drug Coverage Plan premiums may also be removed.

 How Health Plans of NC Can Help